CordlessCoder/CallahanVentures_Portfolio/README.md

 ## Our Services

 - **Service 1:** Desktop application development on Windows platforms.
-- **Service 2:** Website development w/ & w/out a Content Mangement System like Wordpress.
+- **Service 2:** POS Sale Machine implementation with custom scripts.
-- **Service 3:** POS Sale Machine Implementation With Custom Scripts.
+- **Service 3:** Website development with & without a Content Mangement System like Wordpress.

 ## Contact Us